caringbridge/caringbridge.github.io/_posts/2014-06-16-database-patterns.markdown

 ## Data Mapper is Awesome with Document Databases ##

-Document-oriented databases like make the object-data mapping problem considerably more straightforward.
-In MongoDB, our database of choice, a blog post might look like this:
+Document-oriented databases make the object-data mapping problem considerably more straightforward.
+In MongoDB&mdash;our database of choice&mdash;a blog post might look like this:

 {% highlight js %}